Timetable: C&NW - Watersmeet Line - Powers to Watersmeet

 Also known during its life as the Iron River Subdivision.

-At Sturgeon, begin double track west to Iron Mountain.
+At Sturgeon, the line begins double track west to Iron Mountain.
 3228' connection to CNW Ore Line.
 [CNWV] says the start was just east of the Waducah depot in 1917.

 At Watersmeet, junctions with three lines: Ashland Division, Radford Line, and Gagen WI Line.